benoit-bst/benoit-bst/README.md

 ### :small_blue_diamond: In a few words
 Curious and passionate about IT since always, I started to apply this discipline in the world of Telecoms about ten years ago.
 I was working on high performance applications with low latency.
 I coded algorithms for different layers of OSI Model.
 It allowed me to discover **C++** as well as different optimization techniques (_SIMD, multi-threading, GPU Cuda, cache aligment, and so on_).<br>
-More and more interested in programming, I decided to a new way in order to broaden my vision and put my algorithmic skills for it, the route calculation.
+More and more interested in programming, I decided to take a new way in order to broaden my vision of computing and put my algorithmic skills for it, the route calculation.
 It allowed me to get a foothold in the world of Rest APIs via the open source [Navitia](https://github.com/CanalTP/navitia) application and its eco-system.
-It is an application that I have maintained for 3 years now.<br>
+It is an application that I maintaine for 3 years now.<br>

 ### :small_blue_diamond: Computing philosophy